Bowers Airport: History

 Military use ended in February 1945, and the airfield was turned over to War Assets Administration for subsequent transfer to Kittitas County for development into a civil airport.

 Bowers Field is named in honor of Ensign Keith Bowers, the first man from Kittitas County killed in World War II.
 Bowers was at Pearl Harbor when it was attacked by the Japanese on December 7, 1941.
 The field became a training base for military pilots during the war.

 Established in 1975, Central Washington University's aviation program is the only fully accredited public university aviation program in the Pacific Northwest.
-More than 90 percent of the takeoffs and landings at Bowers Field are tied to Central Washington University's aviation program.
-Central Washington University took over hangar space and some fixed-base functions at Bowers Field last year.
-At the beginning of fall quarter, Central Washington University began hiring its own flight instructors, and started leasing and purchasing its own planes.
-The school earned its pilot school certification from the Federal Aviation Administration.
+The school has a fleet of 19 aircraft, mostly Piper PA-28-181 Archer TXs.

 Today, large numbers of former aircraft dispersal areas are still maintained, along with an extensive system of taxiways with modern aircraft hangars.

 Facilities and aircraft

 Bowers Field covers an area of 1032 acre at an elevation of 1764 ft above mean sea level.
 It has one runway: 11/29 is 4,301 by 150 feet (1,311 x 46 m) with a concrete surface.
 The former runway 7/25 was 5,590 by 150 feet (1,704 x 46 m) with an asphalt surface, but was permanently closed in June 2018.

 For the 12-month period ending May 30, 2012, the airport had 60,445 aircraft operations, an average of 165 per day: 97% general aviation, 3% air taxi, and <1% military.

 At that time there were 48 aircraft based at this airport: 90% single-engine, 8% multi-engine, and 2% glider.